-A 24-hour urine sample test allows for an accurate measurement of the level of kidney function and can indicate possible kidney damage from myeloma.
+Testing a 24-hour urine sample allows for an accurate measurement of the level of kidney function and can indicate possible kidney damage from myeloma.
 When there is damage to the kidneys, other proteins, such as albumin, may also be present in the urine.
-Also, the level of protein being excreted in the urine and the level of light chains can be measured.
-All of these measurements provide information about the extent of the disease.
+Also, the level of protein being excreted in the urine and the amount of light chains can be measured.
+All of these measurements provide information about the extent of the disease and are useful for monitoring response to treatment.

 Complete Blood Count (CBC).
 This test measures the numbers of red blood cells, white blood cells and platelets in the blood.
 These measurements indicate the degree to which the myeloma cells in the marrow are affecting normal blood cell development.
-Sometimes a CBC with differential (CBC with diff) is ordered, a test that also measures the number of the different types of white blood cells present in the blood.
+Sometimes a CBC with differential (CBC with diff), a test that also measures the number of the different types of white blood cells present in the blood, is ordered.